 To repair a flat tire during a ride, you'll need as a bare minimum:

 A pump which fits the valves on your bicycle's inner tubes.
 The most convenient to carry is a mini-pump, which will fit in a bag on the bicycle, or clip to the bicycle frame.
 The smaller ones which you can carry with you are less prone to theft.
 Larger ones pump faster.
-There are two types of tire valves, and pump fittings.
-Make sure that your pump works with the type of valves on your tires.

 These are enough to repair most flats -- and this is possible without removing the wheel, more convenient on some bicycles which do not have quick-release wheels.